Danny-Talor/SCE22_TRAVEL_ITINERARY/README.md

 Forked from https://github.com/Sagieke/travelist

 Web application to list your travel destinations and locations.
+Uses:
-Uses React - Javascript for the front with Flask - Python for the backend, with SQLite as a database.
+React - Javascript for the frontend
+Flask - Python for the backend
+SQLite as a database.

 ## server initialization